Bucket-Front-End/Bucket-Front-End/README.md

 Senior Front-End Developer

-I lead infrastructure, development, and platform strategy for 60+ WordPress properties — from server migrations and PHP upgrades to custom plugins and performance hardening.
+I lead infrastructure, development, and platform strategy for 60+ WordPress properties, from server migrations and PHP upgrades to custom plugins and performance hardening.

 I specialize in:
 • Scalable WordPress architecture